 Award-winning vocalist Gabrielle Stravelli has garnered critical acclaim and a loyal following through her original songs and her unique take on material from the New American songbook as well as classic standards by artists as varied as Pink Floyd and Duke Ellington, Dolly Parton and Johnny Mercer.
 A trained actor, Gabrielle has a soulful sensitivity for the story in the lyric and was called “a powerhouse of individual expression” by David Finkle of The Village Voice.

-Gabrielle recently headlined the 2016 Eleuthera All That Jazz Festival in Eleuthera, Bahamas as well as headlining an international tour sponsored by the US State Department's American Music Abroad program for 2015/2016.
+Stravelli's group headlined the 2016 Eleuthera All That Jazz Festival in Eleuthera, Bahamas and headlined an international tour sponsored by the US State Department's American Music Abroad program for 2015/2016.
 Out of hundreds of applicants, the Gabrielle Stravelli Ensemble was one of just 10 bands sent around the world to foster cultural diplomacy through music.
 The tour took her to Moldova, Azerbaijan, Slovenia and Malta, where her quartet taught workshops and masterclasses during the day and performed concerts at night.
 In the fall of 2015 she premiered a new song cycle, Rooms of Light, written by world-renowned jazz pianist, Fred Hersch with lyrics by award-winning poet Mary Jo Salter.
-That project was proceeded by a run of solo shows at Feinstein's/54 Below which won her her second rave review from the New York Times.
+That project was proceeded by a run of solo shows at Feinstein's/54 Below which won her a second rave review from the New York Times.

 "Ms. Stravelli’s emotional intelligence coincides with a phenomenal voice that she wielded with an easygoing confidence and impeccable taste." - Stephen Holden, New York Times